 Why do I find such contradictory answers about how to move my household goods to Mexico?

-There are two main reasons why you could be getting contradictory (and many times, just plain wrong) answers online regarding the right way to move your household goods to Mexico:
+There are three main reasons why you could be getting contradictory (and many times, just plain wrong) answers online regarding the right way to move your household goods to Mexico:

 - The person answering is a blowhard who has no idea what he or she is talking about but has no problem giving out information as an expert.